 Campus-Focused Crossroads Programs

 Grand Challenge – A Grand Challenge is a topic of global signiﬁcance that transcends disciplinary boundaries and has important implications for humanity.
 Each year, exploration of a Grand Challenge will be the thematic focal point for curricular and co-curricular programming across all participating Alliance campuses.
-There will be one proposal per campus, submitted by the campus’ Alliance Liaison.
 The Grand Challenge topic is Challenging Borders.

 Faculty-Focused Crossroads Programs

 Themed Courses – Through collaborative development of shared course materials (i.e., with faculty collaborators from Alliance institutions) and by oﬀering shared courses with international dimensions, faculty members will engage their students in interdisciplinary and international topics.
 Proposals to oﬀer a Themed Course are developed by faculty teams and are submitted through the Alliance Liaison from one of the participating campuses.

 New Directions in Global Scholarship – This program supports GLCA faculty members wishing to develop a new area of scholarly expertise that extends the global reach of current research or teaching.
 Recipients must seek out collaborators from Alliance institutions with expertise in the subject.
 Proposals in this program are developed by two or more faculty members and are submitted through the Alliance Liaison from one of the participating GLCA campuses.

 Global Learning Courses – Courses offered through this program complement internationalization efforts by connecting courses in ways that leverage the expertise and cultural diversity of the thirty colleges and universities in the Global Liberal Arts Alliance.
 See the Global Learning Courses page for requirements, support, and how to participate.

 GLCA Program Oﬃcer – Simon Gray manages the Global Crossroads initiative and Alliance programming